-The following targets have been set in line with the adopted T150 Treasury Management Policy:
+The following targets have been set in line with the adopted T150 Treasury Management Policy and Council's loan conditions with the LGFA:

 - Operating Surplus Ratio % Positive surplus ratio by FY 2027. - Net Financial Liabilities Ratio % Net Financial Liabilities Ratio of lower than 100% to be achieved by FY 2027. - Asset Renewal Funding Ratio % 100% or greater throughout the duration of the LTFP.